Status tracker

 What taxpayers should do now

 The practical next step is usually a records-and-routing task, not a legal-conclusion task.
 Start by figuring out what the IRS charged, which period it tied the charge to, and whether the account facts point to a claim that may be worth preserving before July 10, 2026.
+The later TAS additions broaden the public discussion into some refund and credit contexts, but they do not change that broad first-step logic for the penalty-and-interest files this site is primarily screening.

 Confirm the charge and dates first